jgkym/jgkym.github.io/content/notes/The Partition Function—Making RLHF Computations Difficult.md

 ---
 created: 2025-05-25 23:46:53
 modified: 2025-05-28 01:51:34
-tags: [alignment, reinforcement-learning]
+tags:
+  - alignment
+  - reinforcement-learning
+  - dpo
 ---
-### TL;DR
+>[!tldr]
-While the formula for the optimal policy is known, the normalization constant (partition function) makes its computation prohibitively complex, making it impractical for real-world application.
+> While the formula for the optimal policy is known, the normalization constant (partition function) makes its computation prohibitively complex, making it impractical for real-world application.

 ### Partition Function
 The optimal solution for the RLHF objective takes the following form: